cuba visa

 However, you can obtain the Cuban visa online before your trip and have it sent to your home before you travel.
 I recommend looking into EasyTouristVisa as the most convenient way to get your tourist visa!

-Another way to get a Cuban tourist visa card is from the airline you’ll be flying to Cuba with.
+Another way to get a Cuban tourist visa card is directly from the airline that will take you to Cuba.
 Each airline is responsible for making sure its travelers have a tourist visa before boarding a flight to Cuba, so they’ll generally offer the Cuban tourist visa for sale.

 Most airlines offer these tourist visas for sale through their website after booking, and others may offer them prior to boarding the plane.

-The tourist visa from American Airlines costs $85 if purchased online through the airline prior to your flight, or $125 if purchased at the airport during check-in or at your gate.
+- American Airlines: The Cuban tourist visa from American Airlines costs $85 if purchased online through the airline prior to your flight or $125 if purchased at the airport during check-in or at your departure gate.

 A final way to secure your Cuban tourist visa prior to traveling to Cuba is through your nearest Cuban embassy.
-Visit the website of the Cuban embassy in your country for country-specific details about how to get a visa for Cuba.
+Visit the website of the Cuban embassy in your country of origin to determine how to apply for a Cuban tourist visa from your embassy.

 Remember, it’s only required that you pre-apply for a Cuban tourist visa through an embassy if you’re from a small list of Asian and African countries.
 If you aren’t from one of these countries you’re free to purchase your tourist visa card online or through your airline.